How to make sure his beard’s fresh through summer

 You might have thought having a beard would save you time in the mornings, but a good beard can actually take some real maintenance.
 And never more so than in summer, when the heat, sweat and dry atmosphere can play havoc with the condition, as well as making it itchy and, at its worst, a little bit smelly.

-Here are five steps to help him stay groomed all summer long.
+So here are five steps to help you stay groomed all summer long.

 Step 1: get a quick trim

-While it’s a myth that a full beard is inevitably hotter (apparently, sweat sitting in them helps keep guys’ faces cool.
-Um, okay), it’s definitely easier to keep them looking groomed if they’re a bit shorter and neater at the edges.
-It also looks a bit less ‘heavy’ on a sunny day.
+While it’s a myth that a full beard is inevitably hotter (apparently, sweat sitting in it actually helps keep your face cool.
+Um, okay), it’s definitely easier to keep your beard looking groomed if it’s a bit shorter and neater at the edges.
+It also looks a little less ‘heavy’ on a sunny day.

-Whatever he chooses, the right tools are essential.
-The Braun Beard Trimmer BT5050 has 25 trim settings, including 20 length settings, for a precise finish, and a battery that lasts up to 50 minutes.
+Whatever you choose, the right tools are essential.
+The Braun Beard Trimmer BT5050 has 25 length settings, from 0.5mm to 20mm, for a precise finish, and a battery that lasts up to 40 minutes per one hr charge.

 Step 2: cleanse thoroughly

 It’s worth investing in a special beard cleanser, but even a normal face cleanser twice a day will work to reach the skin beneath the beard.
 It needs extra cleansing in summer because any extra sweat will not only irritate the skin, causing itching and dandruff, but could also leave your scruff smelling a little bit… off.
 No one wants that.

 Once a week, use a gentle exfoliator to slough away any dry skin, irritation or general grime that might have been left behind.
 You may think this is a step too far, but once you try it you’ll notice the difference.
 Just don’t use it more than weekly, as it can be too abrasive on the skin.